walkrflocka/orpheusmorebetter/README.md

  `source` is the source flag to add to created torrents.
 Leave blank if you are running `mktorrent` 1.0.

+'error_behaviour' defines what happens when the program encounters an issue with the torrent (bad characters in the folder name, can't change 24 bit listing, encoding fails, etc) Options:
+ - '0' - Torrents with issues will be written to the cache just like "successful" torrents. *This is the default.*
+ - '1' - Torrents with issues will NOT be written to the cache.
+This allows you to try them again subsequent times without deleting the entire cache and starting over.

 You should end up with something like this:

 ```